-With a nickname like Beervana, we know Portland is fond of its brews.
-Seattle – most recognized for craft coffee and cocktails – has joined the beer scene in relatively recent years; but do not be mistaken – this doesn’t mean the Emerald City is novice when it comes to carefully crafted suds.
+With a nickname like Beervana and 89 breweries within 5 miles of the city center, we know Portland is fond of its brews.
+Seattle – most recognized for craft coffee and cocktails – has joined the beer scene in relatively recent years; but do not be mistaken – the Emerald City has 54 microbreweries within 5 miles of its city center.
+Making it the 3rd most dense population of microbreweries in the United States.
 Together, Portland and Seattle make up hundreds of miles of beer lover’s paradise.

 Sound a bit daunting?
 Have no fear.
 We’re breaking down ten top urban Pacific Northwest breweries sure to satisfy your craft craving.
 And if you’re thirsty for more, scan the Honourable Mentions lists for even more buzzy fun.
 You’re welcome.